 In May 1999, the program in Uganda was suspended due to local security concerns.
-At the time of suspension, there were 75 volunteers working in Primary Education Teacher Training, Women in Small Enterprise, and Natural Resources Management programs, with an expansion into the health sector planned.
+At the time of suspension, there were 75 Volunteers working in Primary Education Teacher Training, Women in Small Enterprise, and Natural Resources Management programs, and an expansion into the health sector had been planned.
 These projects reflected priority needs identified by the Ugandan government in its efforts to reform its educational system, promote sustainable growth in key sectors, and move to a more liberalized market economy.

 Over the next year, two Peace Corps teams visited Uganda to assess the security situation and identify potential regions and criteria for programming.
-The decision was then made to reopen at the invitation of the Ugandan government, and field staff began work in August 2000.
-As a result of the closure, several policies are in place to make future program closures less likely in the event of similar insecurity.
+At the invitation of the Ugandan government, a decision was then made to reopen and field staff began work in August 2000.
+Experience with past closures have helped the Program to develop that would make future stoppages less likely and whenever they inevitably occur, less burdensome.

-To learn more about the Peace Corps in Uganda, check out our most recent Annual Report;
+To learn more about the Peace Corps in Uganda, check our Annual Reports;